stephanielabelle/Project_1_Team6/README.md

-# Project_1_Team6
+# NYC AirBnB Dataset
-project 1 team 6
+##Project 1 - Group 6

-We got the airbnb dataset from kaggle.com.
+Since the first AirBnB property hosted guests in [2007](https://news.airbnb.com/about-us/#:~:text=Airbnb%20was%20born%20in%202007,every%20country%20across%20the%20globe.), AirBnB has been used around the world as an alternative to traditional hotels.
+New York City, as a major tourist destination in the USA, has thousands of AirBnB rentals available at a variety of price points, room types, and locations.

-We chose the airbnb data because it allowed us to implement a lot of the tools learned in the classroom (cleaning, mapping, plotting, API etc.).
+In this project we utilized an airBnB dataset from [kaggle.com](https://www.kaggle.com/datasets/arianazmoudeh/airbnbopendata).
+This dataset allowed us to implement a lot of the tools learned in the classroom such as data cleaning, matplotlib, scipy.stats, hvplot, and APIs.
-These days all are looking for places to go for vacations, and the first thing we think about is a reasonable place to stay.
-By analysing this dataset we wanted an understanding of relationships that effect rental price and renter satisfaction in an AirBnB rental.
+By analysing this dataset we wanted an understanding:
+  1. How NYC AirBnB rentals differ from one another in their listing parameters?
+  2. What listing parameters that have an effect on rental price and renter satisfaction?
+  3. Where are the listings that are both high rated and most expensive?
+  4. Do high rated/ most expensive listings different in location from high rated but low cost?

+### Data Cleaning
 We have cleaned the raw dataset with the following steps:

 - Dropped duplicates in ‘id’ and kept only one entry, since all duplicates had the same information.